 The County also argues that the arbitrator failed to consider and give due weight to the lawful authority of the County by failing to address and/or analyze the ability of the County to implement the terms of the award in the year 2012 and the future as well as the financial impact on the governing unit, its residents and taxpayers because other units will insist on salary guides in future negotiations.
 See N.J.S.A.
-34:13A-16g(5), (6) and (9).
+34:13A-16g(5) (6) and (9).

-N.J.S.A.
-34:13A-16g(5), (6) and (9) require consideration of the employer's lawful authority, in particular consideration of its cap restrictions.
-Our discussion of Asbury Park above is relevant here.
+$\underline{\text{N.J.S.A.}}$.
+34:13A-16g(5) (6) and (9) require consideration of the employer's lawful authority and financial impact on the governing unit, its residents and taxpayers, in particular consideration of its cap restrictions.
+Our discussion of $\underline{\text{Asbury}}$

+Park above is relevant here.
 There is no per se bar to awarding terms and conditions of employment for future years based on the record evidence and the current economic trends.
-The parties presented hundreds of pages of documentation to the arbitrator.
+The parties presented thousands of pages of documentation to the arbitrator.
 The County has not pointed to any particular evidence in the record that requires rejecting the arbitrator's award of incremental increases or that the County can not pay the increases.
 Town of Kearny, P.E.R.C.
-No. 2011-37, 36 NJPER 160 (¶160 2010). arbitrator found and the County does not dispute that it is well managed and financially sound with the ability to reduce its budget and maintain a surplus in 2010.
+No. 2011-37, 36 NJPER 160 (¶160 2010).
+The arbitrator found and the County does not dispute that it is well managed and financially sound with the ability to reduce its budget and maintain a surplus in 2010.
 Further, the arbitrator thoroughly examined and acknowledged that the other County units did not have salary guides, but still determined that the record justified his award.
 We can not disturb that judgment.